UCL/TLOmodel-profiling/sphinx_docs/index.rst

 The build steps can be summarised as follows.

-* Use `doxygen <https://www.doxygen.nl/>`_ to build the developer docs; documenting the functions, classes, and scripts that perform the heavy lifting.
+* Use `sphinx <https://www.sphinx-doc.org/en/master/index.html>`_ to build the developer docs; documenting the functions, classes, and scripts that perform the heavy lifting.
 * Run the build script to process the profiling results.
    #.
 Scan the source branch for all ``pyisession`` files
    #.
 Render all profiling output files to HTML